kakrusch/gramdev/README.md

 WH-word rule
 - wh-word/phrase has (^FOCUS) feature to mark it as being moved from its base position & also is constrained to be an interrogative pronoun
+- there has to be one wh-word, but there cannot be more than one: if there are more they remain in-situ
+    - additional wh-words may remain in-situ, so long as a single word is fronted and all argument positions are filled
 - option 1: NP is (^SUBJ)
    -  verb MUST be inflected: (^ VFORM) ~= inf
    -  only the optionally-relative wh-words can be in this position (eg. whose cat/who appeared)